- Home

 Can I still have cancer treatment?

-You can still have active treatment to shrink or stop the cancer growing while receiving palliative care.
-The palliative care team will work with your cancer specialists to manage side effects from treatment and help maintain your quality of life.
-Cancer treatments such as surgery, chemotherapy, immunotherapy, targeted therapy and radiation therapy may also be used as part of palliative treatment.
-In this case, the aim is not to control the cancer but to relieve symptoms.
+If you have palliative care, you can still have active treatment to shrink the cancer or slow its growth.
+The palliative care team will work with your cancer specialists to manage side effects from treatment and maintain your quality of life.
+Cancer treatments such as surgery, drug therapies and radiation therapy may also be used as part of palliative treatment.
+In this case, the aim is not to cure the cancer, but to control the cancer or relieve symptoms.
+You may also want to consider joining a clinical trial.

 View the Cancer Council NSW editorial policy.